photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## We kindly ask you not to report a bug unless you are certain to have found a new issue that must be fixed directly in the application source code ##
+## We kindly ask you not to report a bug unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the application source code ##

 Contact us or a community member if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.